-- Sometimes you've got to wait 30 days to get paid, depending on the third party company
+- Sometimes you've got to wait 30 days to get paid

-- There’s so much more worthwhile things you could be doing with your time
+- There are so much more worthwhile things you could be doing with your time

-- Superpayme.com is a website full of glitches and broken links.
+- SuperPay.me is a website full of glitches and broken links.

-It might be a way to earn a little bit of extra cash but be aware you will have to spend a lot time for little reward.
+It might be a way to earn a little extra cash but be aware you will have to spend a lot of time for little reward.
 I personally found it mind-numbing and boring as hell.

-Granted, some people were very happy with SuperPayMe but there are far too many complaints about not getting paid or not qualifying for any surveys or people getting their accounts terminated with no apparant reason.
+Granted, some people are happy with SuperPayMe but there are far too many complaints about not getting paid, not being able to qualify for surveys or accounts being terminated with no apparent reason.

-Some angry users say SuperPayMe is a scam, but it may just be a glitch in the system or they have violated their policies, I guess we'll never know…
+Some angry users say SuperPayMe is a scam, but it may just be a glitch in the system or they have violated the SuperPayMe guidelines, I guess we'll never know…

 By all means you can go to SuperPay.Me and try it out but I think you'll soon see it's a huge waste of time and effort.